percona/pmm/dev/mongo-rs-backups/README.md

 ## MongoDB replica set with PBM and PMM Agent

 This directory contains docker compose and scripts for Backups Dev environment bootstrap.
-This environment based on mongoDB replica set running in docker, as result it supports only logical backups/restores.
+This environment is based on MongoDB replica set running in docker, as a result, it only supports logical backups/restores.

 ### Usage